Stabilisation of the shoulder

 Traumatic dislocation occurs when the shoulder is pulled out of joint.
 This is relatively common in sport injuries.
 In severe cases, the labrum may tear away from the bone, causing further dislocation.
 In this case, your orthopaedic surgeon is likely to use x-rays and MRI scans to confirm the diagnosis, and may need to perform anterior stabilization surgery.

 This type of shoulder dislocation occurs without significant force, and can happen as a result of an everyday activity such as reaching for an object and hyper-extending in the presence of a lax capsule.
 Physiotherapy is the starting point of management but arthroscopic surgical stabilization can be an option if other options have failed in treating this kind of dislocation.

-Shoulder instability can be treated with physiotherapy, although your orthopedic surgeon may recommend shoulder surgery for long-term benefits.
-Dr Pirjol performs arthroscopy to repair chronic instability.
+Shoulder instability can be treated with physiotherapy, although your orthopaedic surgeon may recommend shoulder surgery for long-term benefits.
+Dr Pirjol performs arthroscopic surgery to repair chronic instability.

 There are a number of shoulder exercises, which can help to prevent dislocations.
-Speak to your orthopedic doctor for advice.
+Speak to your orthopaedic surgeon for advice.